UPDATE: Waukegan industrial plant explosion, 3 still missing, search suspended

 Four people have been taken to the hospital with unknown injured.
 Two other at the scene did not need treatment.

-Officials say after talking to plant personnel, they determined there were nine people inside the building at the time of the explosion, three are still unaccounted for as of 5:30 a.m.
+After talking to plant personnel, officials say they determined there were nine people inside the building at the time of the explosion, three are still unaccounted for as of 8:00 a.m.
 Saturday.

+Officials say they suspended the search for the missing workers due to structural instability and chemical concerns and will now focusing on search and recovery.

+The names of the three missing individuals have not been released at this time.

 WATCH: Photos of the aftermath of the explosion in Waukegan